lobocv/crashreporter/README.md

 Configuration File
 ------------------
 If you don't want to keep your SMTP and FTP credentials in your scripts you can alternatively use a configuration file.
-Simple pass the path to the configuration file as the `config` argument in CrashReporter or call the `load_configuration` method.
+Simple pass the path to the configuration file as the `config` argument in CrashReporter or call the `load_configuration(path)` method with the path.
 The format of the configuration file should have two sections, SMTP and FTP.
 Under each section are parameters that are passed to the setup_smtp and setup_ftp functions:

 Example: